-Pathway: Agribusiness Systems (Revised 2015\03) Course and Hour Requirements
+Pathway: Agribusiness Systems (Revised 201503) Course and Hour Requirements

-These curriculum are designed to provide the entrepreneurial and technical skills necessary to manage a profitable, environmentally sound, community based small farm or agricultural business.
+These curriculums are designed to provide the entrepreneurial and technical skills necessary to manage a profitable, environmentally sound, community based small farm or agricultural business.
 The objective is the development of a workforce knowledgeable in sustainable agriculture practices.